CNET Editors' review

 - Improved Mavericks support.

-- Fixed a calendar display bug.
+- Fixed some calendar display bugs.

 More Products to Consider